Lucas-Mafra/Lucas-Mafra/README.md

 - Clean code and best practices

 **Currently**
-- Improving my skills and working on personal projects
+- Studying development patterns and creating projects that help me in my daily work.